TelegramBots/book/src/2/reply-markup.md

 Unlike custom reply keyboards, pressing buttons on inline keyboards doesn't result in messages sent to the chat.
 Instead, inline keyboards support buttons that work behind the scenes: [callback buttons](#callback-buttons), [URL buttons](#url-buttons) and [switch to inline buttons](#switch-to-inline-buttons).

+You can have several rows and columns of inline buttons of mixed types.

 ### Callback buttons

 When a user presses a [callback button], no messages are sent to the chat, and your bot simply receives an `update.CallbackQuery` instead.
 Upon receiving this, your bot should answer to that query within 10 seconds, using `AnswerCallbackQueryAsync` _(or else the button gets momentarily disabled)_

-In this example we use `InlineKeyboardButton.WithCallbackData` helper method to create a button with a text and callback data:
+In this example we use the `AddButton(buttonText, callbackData)` helper, but you can also create such button with `InlineKeyboardButton.WithCallbackData`:

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}

 {{#include ../../Examples/2/ReplyMarkup.cs:callback-buttons}}
 ```

-You can use `new List<List<InlineKeyboardButton>>` instead of `InlineKeyboardButton[][]` if you prefer to build the list dynamically.

 ### URL buttons